-Associate Professor Louise Hull is a gynaecologist and biomedical scientist, who leads the Endometriosis Research Group at the Robinson Research Institute, University of Adelaide.
+Professor Louise Hull is a gynaecologist and biomedical scientist, who leads the Endometriosis Research Group at the Robinson Research Institute, University of Adelaide.

 Her group is internationally recognised for exploring the biological basis of endometriosis in order to develop new diagnostic tests and therapeutics.